CUT-OFF DATE EXTENDED!

 We have a branch apiary where hands on experience and confidence can be gained throughout the summer months.

-The fee, at £75 also includes lunch, refreshments and honey cakes cooked by our members.
-In addition, the charge also covers an excellent basic manual, notebook and pen and continued support throughout the year.
+The course also includes lunch, refreshments and honey cakes cooked by our members.
+In addition, the charge of £75 also covers an excellent basics manual, notebook and pen and continued support throughout the year.